animalcarpet/myschemahash/README.md

 The MySQL information_schema is constantly evolving with columns added as new functionality is added to the database.
 In particular, additional columns were added to information_schema.columns in versions 5.6.4 and 5.7.6.
-If using MySQL
-< 5.7.6, comment out the indicated lines in the myschemahash() function.
+In addition, there is a rather insidious bug in the 5.7 information_schema so it is not always possible to get an accurate value for the character_maximum_length and character_octet_length in this version, hence these columns are ignored in 5.7.

 myschemahash uses the GROUP_CONCAT() function, this has a default of 1024 characters which will be insuficient when working with anything other than the most trivial schema